Understanding the Iraqi Business Visa Landscape

 Go DIY if:

-• Your timeline is flexible (10+ days available)
+- Your timeline is flexible (10 to 15 days available)

 Consider professional services if:

-• You need express processing for urgent travel
+- You need processing coordination for time-sensitive business travel

-• Your case involves complex documentation (multiple companies, sensitive sectors)
+- Your case involves complex documentation (multiple companies, oil and gas sector, government contracts)

-• You're applying for multiple-entry or extended validity visas
+- You are applying for multiple-entry or extended validity business visas

 Frequently Asked Questions

-Can I apply for an Iraq business visa if I'm on a UAE tourist visa rather than residence visa?
+Can I apply for an Iraq business visa if I am on a UAE tourist visa rather than residence visa?

 Technically possible but significantly more complicated.
 Iraqi authorities strongly prefer applications from UAE residents with established residence permits.
-If you're on a UAE tourist visa, you'll face enhanced scrutiny and likely need to apply through your passport country's Iraqi embassy rather than UAE-based missions.
+If you are on a UAE tourist visa, you will face enhanced scrutiny and likely need to apply through your passport country's Iraqi embassy rather than UAE-based missions.
 Processing times extend considerably—expect 3-4 weeks minimum.
 If you have the option, establish UAE residency first or apply from your home country before arriving in the UAE.
 Some nationalities may face outright rejection when applying on tourist status due to immigration compliance concerns.

 What happens if my business plans change after receiving the visa but before traveling?